-- What is a waterpik?
+- What is a Waterpik?

-- If you suffer from moderate to advanced periodontitis, then you’ve already lost some of your jawbone.
-This bone loss creates larger gaps between your teeth, causing you to trap more food particles.
-Using a Waterpik helps flush out trapped food particles to better clean your teeth and gums.
+If you’re suffering from moderate-to-advanced periodontitis, then you’ve already lost some of your jaw bone.
+This bone loss creates larger gaps in between your teeth, making it more difficult to clean your teeth with brushing and flossing alone.
+As such, sing a Waterpik to flush out trapped food particles can bee very beneficial in better cleaning your teeth and gums.

 If you have lots of existing dental work then using a Waterpik may be right for you.
 Typically, people with numerous crowns, bridges and/or dental implants struggle with cleaning their teeth.
 This makes you a great candidate for using a Waterpik in addition to brushing and flossing.
 Using a Waterpik can be very helpful since bridges and implants are harder to clean as compared to your natural teeth.

 Patients with disabilities

 If you;re suffering from a disability which restricts your manual dexterity or movement, then you may be a good candidate for using a Waterpik.
 For instance, if you find it too difficult to use a dental floss due to arthritis, then using a Waterpik is a great substitute to flossing your teeth.

 As you can see, there are plenty of cases where using a Waterpik can be beneficial to your oral health.
 Of course, only you and your dentist can determine if you’re a good candidate for using a Wateripk.
 Should you have more questions about using a Waterpik, please schedule your appointment with us today.
 Our dentist, Dr. Jazayeri, will examine your teeth and gums to see if using a Waterpik is right for you.
 Additionally, we can instruct you on how to correctly use your Waterpik and make recommendations as needed.
 If you’d like to learn more about other methods to clean your teeth and gums, please click on the following links: